-The problem might be shock to the human body or the shock from dropping an electronic device – the goal is the same though and that’s to protect the potentially precious materials inside.
+Whether the problem is shock to the human body or the shock from dropping an electronic device – the goal is the same, and that’s to protect the potentially precious materials inside.
 Other shock absorbing material solutions like rubber and other polyurethanes might have their place, but there’s only one Sorbothane® and it can be configured to meet your specific needs – regardless of the application.

 Why Shock Should Be A Priority In Your Design

-Shock is a major cause of damage and failure with mechanical – especially electronic devices.
-To describe specifically what we’re referring to as shock is normally considered a short-duration event with large magnitude acceleration.
-(A drop to the floor or a hard bump against an unyeilding object or surface).
-A shock absorbing material is introduced in the design to help the energy from the impact transfer from the surface or chassis directly into the material so the internal components are not damaged.
+Shock is a major cause of damage and failure with mechanical – or more specifically, electronic devices.
+To describe specifically what we’re referring to, shock is typically considered a short-duration event with large magnitude acceleration, such as a drop to the floor or a hard bump against an unyielding object or surface.
+A shock absorbing material is introduced in the design to transfer the energy from the impact from the surface or chassis directly into the material so the internal components are not damaged.

 A common cause of damage to any mechanical device is the G level it experiences.
 G level is determined by the drop height and rebound.
-The diagram to the right will display how Sorbothane handles the effect of Impulse (Shock) compared to other popular materials.
+The diagram to the right displays how Sorbothane handles the effect of impulse shock compared to other popular materials.

 Why Sorbothane Is The Best Shock Absorbing Material

-Sorbothane® absorbs up to 94.7% of impact shock and that’s a fact.
+Sorbothane® absorbs up to 94.7% of impact shock.
 Sorbothane® is a highly-damped, visco-elastic, polymeric solid.
 Sorbothane® “flows” like a liquid under load and is a thermoset, polyether based polyurethane that combines high energy absorption with near faultless memory.
 Sorbothane® is considered a “super soft” polyurethane that can simultaneously absorb shock and vibration energy which makes it preferable to one dimensional materials like rubber and other polyurethanes.

 Sorbothane combines shock absorption, good memory, vibration isolation and vibration damping characteristics that’s combined into a stable material with a long fatigue life.